rak-n-rok/Krake/docs/dev/principles.rst

 - Resource status must be *completly reconstructable by observation*.
 Any history kept (caching) must be just an optimization and not required for correct operation.
-- Low-level APIs should be designed for control by higher-level systems.
-- Higher-level APIs should be intent-oriented (think service level objectives) rather than implementation-oriented (think control knobs).

 Control Logic